 Many expats choose to retire abroad and enjoy an exciting, unique (and sometimes less expensive!) life abroad.
 But if you have chosen to marry a non-US spouse, it is important to consider how the US handles the distribution of Social Security benefits.
-Will he/she receive full survivor benefits?
+Can a foreign spouse receive social security benefits?
 Dependent or spousal Social Security?
 In this brief video, we explain how Social Security works with non-US spouses.

-Can my non-US spouse receive my Social Security benefits?
+Can a non citizen spouse receive Social Security benefits?

-In most cases, the answer is yes.
+In most cases, the answer is yes to if a non citizen spouse receives Social Security benefits.
 Foreign spouses generally qualify for Social Security survivor benefits which is the deceased US worker’s full benefit.
 A foreign spouse may also qualify to receive the dependent or spousal Social Security which is generally half of the US expat’s benefit.

 The rule surrounding this are very complicated and it often depends on which country you’re living in, there’s exceptions in qualifications so we can’t go through everything about every country today.
 I’ll run through some of the main criteria that you need to meet.

 Requirements for foreign spouses to receive Social Security benefits